 Day 1: Colombo

 Flights from Delhi were such that we had to stay a night at Colombo before moving on.
-We decided to spend the night at the Taj Getaway hotel near the Colombo airport.
+We decided to spend the night at the Taj Gateway hotel near the Colombo airport.

 Day 2 – 4: Cultural Triangle – Sigiriya, Polonnaruwa, Dambulla